daattali/ggExtra/README.md

 <img src="inst/vignette_files/ggExtra_files/figure-markdown_strict/ggmarginal-save-1.png" style="display: block; margin: auto;" />

+You can also create marginal box plots and violin plots.
 For more information, see `?ggExtra::ggMarginal`.

 `removeGrid` - Remove grid lines from ggplot2
 ---------------------------------------------